-Michele B.: Because I’m business, but I’m creative, and bright and shiny objects can really attract me.
-It was more about reining it in.
+Michele B.: Because I’m in business, but I’m creative, bright and shiny objects can really attract me.
+It was more about reigning it in.
 And so my second question for you is, how does one choose the right coach?
 Because I’ve had real estate coaches, some group coaching, some private coaching, and you know what?
 I have found that in many cases they don’t get my vision.
 They want to push their vision.
 When I walked away from something recently it was really because it had run its course.
-It gave me what I needed, and then I needed to move on.
+It gave me what I needed and then I needed to move on.

 Nanette Saylor: Yes.
 Yeah, and so thank you for bringing up that distinction.
 Coaching is a really personal thing, right?
 In the creative coaching world, what we really focus on is not driving my intention, but helping you discover your own.
 That is in its essence all pure coaching, but we see a lot of quasi-coaching, consulting things in the world of coaching.